The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

             - **Description**: Household manager can add users to the household
             - **Primary actor(s)**: Household Manager
             - **Main success scenario**:
-                1. Manager clicks the "Manage Household" button on the top of the page and is directed to a page with the "Add User" button
+                1. Manager clicks the "Manage Household" button on the top of the page and is directed to a page with the "New User" button
-                2. Manager is prompted to enter the email of the person they are inviting, with the corresponding restriction level
+                2. Manager is prompted to enter the name and email of the person they are inviting.
-                3. Manger clicks "ok"
+                3. Manger clicks "Add"
                 4. The server adds the user to the household
                 5. A toast message is displayed confirming that the user has been added
+                6. Manager may edit the restriction level using the drop down
             - **Failure scenario(s)**:
                 - 1d.
 The app is unable to update the server
                     - 1d1.
 The app displays an error message and prompts the user with a message to try again